> |

 They desecrated just to fill their quotas

-‘Cause the rich need more gold – just to make themselves feel brave and bold
+‘Cause the rich need more gold – just to make themselves feel brave

 And isn’t it the Poverty that they create the only thing that